-SAN FRANCISCO – The San Francisco Public Utilities Commission (SFPUC) has issued a district level permit for an Ecovie greywater and rainwater water system being implemented in the Uber Global Headquarters.
-This new purpose built building will straddle 3rd street in the Mission Bay district San Francisco.
-As the building goes beyond a single building the project required a district level permit.
+SAN FRANCISCO – The San Francisco Public Utilities Commission (SFPUC) has issued a district-level permit for Ecovie greywater and rainwater water system being implemented in the Uber Global Headquarters.
+This new purpose-built building will straddle 3rd street in the Mission Bay district San Francisco.
+As the building goes beyond a single building the project required a district-level permit.

 Uber’s New Global Headquarters